manti-radingoana/PowerBI_Mil-treats-business-analysis/README.md

 # PowerBI_Mil-treats-business-analysis
-Developed dashboard for Mil treats to access business performance.
+Developed dashboard for Mil treats to evaluate the business performance.